apache/nuttx/README.txt

      of the Cygwin utilities that you will need to build NuttX.
 The build will fail in numerous places because of missing packages.

+     NOTE: You don't really have to install EVERYTHING but I cannot answer the question "Then what should I install?"
+I don't know the answer to that and so will continue to recommend installing EVERYTHING.

   After installing Cygwin, you will get lots of links for installed tools and shells.
 I use the RXVT native shell.
 It is fast and reliable and does not require you to run the Cygwin X server (which is neither fast nor reliable).
 Unless otherwise noted, the rest of these instructions assume that you are at a bash command line prompt in either Linux or in Cygwin shell.

+  UPDATE: The last time I installed EVERTHING, the download was about 5GiB.
+The server I selected was also very slow so it took over a day to do the whole install!

 Download and Unpack
 -------------------